ShizukaDonaghue/luve/README.md

 The Contact Success page confirms that a query has been received from the user.

-An email confirmation is also sent to the user, notifying that their message has been received.
+An email confirmation is also sent to the user, notifying them that their message has been received.

 <img src="docs/images/contact-thank-you.png" width=300>